Survivor Series (2020)

-The 2020 Survivor Series was the 34th annual Survivor Series professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The 2020 Survivor Series was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the 34th annual Survivor Series and took place on November 22, 2020, from the WWE ThunderDome, hosted at the Amway Center in Orlando, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.

-The event took place on November 22, 2020, and was originally supposed to take place at the American Airlines Center in Dallas, Texas, but due to restrictions caused by the COVID-19 pandemic, was relocated to theWWE ThunderDome, hosted at the Amway Center in Orlando, Florida.
-It was WWE's final PPV presented from the Amway Center during the COVID-19 pandemic as the ThunderDome was relocated to Tropicana Field in St. Petersburg, Florida due to the start of the 2020–21 ECHL and NBA seasons.
 The theme of the event was brand supremacy and featured wrestlers from the two brands against each other—unlike the 2019 event, NXT was not included at this year's event.
 The event also celebrated the 30th anniversary of The Undertaker's WWE debut—his retirement ceremony closed the event.
 This was the fourth Survivor Series event to take place in the state of Florida (two events in Miami and one in Tampa).

+The event was originally scheduled to be held at the American Airlines Center in Dallas, Texas; however, all public gatherings were indefinitely restricted by the City of Dallas government due to the COVID-19 pandemic.
+As a result, and just like the majority of WWE's other shows, the event was moved to the Amway Center in Orlando.
+It was subsequently WWE's final PPV presented from the Amway Center during the COVID-19 pandemic as the ThunderDome was relocated to Tropicana Field in St. Petersburg, Florida due to the start of the 2020–21 ECHL and NBA seasons.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 The card was highlighted by two traditional Survivor Series elimination matches: Raw's men's and women's teams were victorious over SmackDown's.
 In the main event match, SmackDown's Universal Champion Roman Reigns defeated Raw's WWE Champion Drew McIntyre.
 Also on the card, SmackDown Women's Champion Sasha Banks defeated Raw Women's Champion Asuka, and SmackDown Tag Team Champions The Street Profits (Angelo Dawkins and Montez Ford) defeated Raw Tag Team Champions The New Day (Kofi Kingston and Xavier Woods).
 Raw won brand supremacy by winning four of the seven matches.